On the initial value problem for semiclassical gravity without and with quantum state collapses

 Note that examples of such states are `coherent states' or, more precisely, quasifree states with nonvanishing one-point functions because, for such states, the \emph{two-point function} will have a piece of order $\hbar^0$ -- see Footnote \ref{twopoint} and Equation \eqref{trunc}.}

 But note that, as we shall discuss towards the end of Section \ref{Sect:star}, despite remaining nonzero in the $\hbar\rightarrow 0$ limit, for certain physically interesting such states -- an example is states which can be regarded as superpositions of coherent states -- the former piece can include terms which depend nontrivially on $\hbar$, e.g.\ in the just-mentioned examples, there is a term of form $A\exp(-B/\hbar)$, where $A$ and $B$ are independent of $\hbar$, and $B$ positive, and thus thinking of the former piece as `classical' can be misleading.
-(Moreover, in such examples, the part of the stress-energy tensor that remains nonzero in the $\hbar\rightarrow 0$ limit is not the same as the classical stress energy tensor of the state's one-point function.)
+Moreover, in such examples, the part of the stress-energy tensor that remains nonzero in the $\hbar\rightarrow 0$ limit (in which the aforementioned cross terms of course vanish) is not the same as the classical stress energy tensor of the state's one-point function.